ungoogled-software/ungoogled-chromium/README.md

 * Strip binaries from the source tree, and use those provided by the system or build them from source
 * Add, modify, or disable features that inhibit control and transparency (these changes are minor and do not have significant impacts on the general user experience)

+**ungoogled-chromium should not be considered a fork of Chromium**.
+The main reason for this is that a fork is associated with more significant deviations from the Chromium, such as branding, configuration formats, file locations, and other interface changes. ungoogled-chromium will not modify the Chromium browser outside of the project's goals.

+Since these goals and requirements are not precise, unclear situations are discussed and decided on a case-by-case basis.

 **ungoogled-chromium is looking for contributors**.
 See the [Contributing, Reporting, Contacting](#contributing-reporting-contacting) section for more information.

 Table of Contents